PsychoShock/fivem-docs/content/docs/developers/first-resource.md

   <img src="https://i.imgur.com/aPsq1F2.png" alt="pic" width="200">

 ### Workflow:
-- **User Action:** The user invokes the command in the chat.
+- **User Action:** You invoke the command in the chat.
 - **Server Processing:** The server executes the command, processes the logic, and communicates with the client.
-- **Client Interaction:** The client receives the information and handles the display accordingly.
+- **Client Interaction:** You receive the information and handles the display accordingly.

 ## Conclusion:
 Congratulations!
 By following this process, you've successfully created your first FiveM resource, implementing basic server-client communication via events and commands.